 There’s a separate cycle path and it’s fairly flat so it’s an easy ride – though there isn’t a lot of room in your saddlebag (and the extra weight combined with a few tastings can make things a bit wobbly!), so if you want to buy wine you can arrange to collect it later.

 Our first stop was Peller Estates, just a couple of kilometres south of town.
 It’s a grand-looking place with a bit of a French château meets Southern ranch atmosphere going on.
-They even have an ice bar if you want the full ice wine experience and on a sunny day the gardens were full of people for a BBQ.
+They even have an ice bar if you want the full ice wine experience and on a sunny day the gardens were full of people having a BBQ.
 But we headed straight into the tasting room.

 In a weird coincidence, there was an Ice Cuvée wine my mum and I loved when we did a cruise with P&O – a Champagne-style sparkling wine topped up with a drop of ice wine to add sweetness.
 I’d never seen it anywhere else but it turns out Peller Estates make it, so I had to do a thorough tasting to make sure I still liked it (the answer was a definite yes).